pilot2254/discord-funnies/README.md

 <br>

 > [!CAUTION]
 > Make sure you delete the embeds for links (by clicking on the 'X' icon).
-Alternatively, you can remove the links from the text completely if you don't want to delete the embeds every time you send a message.
+Alternatively, you can remove the links from the text completely if you don't want to delete the embeds every time you send a message, but I dont recommend that - it will look unrealistic.
 > ![image](https://github.com/user-attachments/assets/5f08b1c4-eb7a-41a1-83cf-7191a8ddc63c)

 <br><br><hr><br><br>